eoinkelly/notes/databases/postgresql/book-postgres-14-internals.md

 * a directory on a filesystem
 * a cluster can have multiple table spaces
-  * you can manually distrubute your data between tablespaces
+  * you can manually distribute your data between tablespaces
   * **the logical and physical layout of data are separate in postgres**

 * during cluster init, two tablespaces are created: